The Excel Forecast function predicts a future point on a linear trend line fitted to a supplied set of x- and y- values.

 |known_x's||-||known_x's array should be the same length as known_y's, and the variance of the known_x's must not be zero.Note that the length of the|

 In the spreadsheet below, the Excel Forecast function is used to predict an additional point along the straight line of best fit through a set of known x- and y-values (stored in cells F2:F7 and G2:G7).

-Further examples of the Excel Forecast function can be found on the Microsoft Office website
+Further examples of the Excel Forecast function are provided on the Microsoft Office website

-If your Forecast function gives you an error message, this is likely to be one of the following:
+If you get an error from the Forecast function, this is likely to be one of the following:

 |#DIV/0!||-||Occurs if the variance of the supplied known_x's is equal to zero.|